KalpanaDevaraj/clipboard/README.md

     Optionally, commit your source code to the "master" branch and push your commit to GitHub.
 (1 minute)

     $ git add .
-    $ git commit -m "Create a React app and publish it to GitHub Pages"
+    $ git commit -m "Created clipboard app and publish it to GitHub Pages "
     $ git push origin master

-        I recommend exploring the GitHub repository once again at this point.
-When I did that, I noticed that a master branch now existed, and it contained the app's source code.
-        So, the master branch held the source code, and the gh-pages branch held the built app code.

 References